-MANDALUYONG, Philippines – The Standards and Interoperability Lab – Asia (SIL-Asia), Asia eHealth Information Network (AeHIN), and Asian Development Bank (ADB) hosted ‘Enabling Interoperability with FHIR: AeHIN’s Regional FHIR Community Workshop’ on 13-15 January 2020 at the Asian Development Bank Headquarters.
+MANDALUYONG, Philippines – The Standards and Interoperability Lab – Asia (SIL-Asia), Asia eHealth Information Network (AeHIN), and Asian Development Bank (ADB), with sponsorship from the Republic of Korea e-Asia and Knowledge Partnership Fund, hosted ‘Enabling Interoperability with FHIR: AeHIN’s Regional FHIR Community Workshop’ on 13-15 January 2020 at the Asian Development Bank Headquarters.
 Fifty delegates representing the government and the academic sectors from Bhutan, Indonesia, Philippines, Thailand, Malaysia, Myanmar, Nepal, Philippines, Sri Lanka, Taiwan, and Viet Nam participated in the three-day regional event.

 Official Event Banner for the Regional FHIR Workshop